smeehan12/2019-08-19-usatlas-computing-bootcamp/index.md

           See the Git installation <a href="https://www.youtube.com/watch?v=9LQhwETCdwY ">video tutorial</a>
           for an example on how to open the Terminal.
           You may want to keep
           Terminal in your dock for this workshop.
+Many macOS users perfer <a href="https://iterm2.com">iTerm2</a>.
         </p>
       </article>
       <article role="tabpanel" class="tab-pane active" id="shell-linux">